 Hot geothermal water will be pumped from deep below the surface.
 The heat from the production-well water will be transferred across a series of thin layers of steel to different water that is passed through a loop of pipes on campus.
 Only the heat is exchanged between the water loops, while the two types of water are kept separate.
 After giving up its heat, the geothermal water will then be injected through a second well deep into the ground, to reheat.
 That water will circulate through the naturally hot rocks via a network of underground pores and crevices, and the water’s temperature will rise again as it is drawn back to the first well.

 The rate at which water from below flows upward in the well determines the viability of a geothermal heating system like is envisioned.
 The achievable flow rate between the production and injection wells will depend on the ability of water to flow through pores and cracks (permeability) of the rock, the volume of the rock holding the pores and cracks, and the difference in pressure between the two wells.
-The CUBO project will help figure out the permeability and the necessary volume.
+The CUBO project has helped figure out the permeability and the necessary volume.
 If a flow rate between 30-70 liters (8 to 18 gallons) per second can be achieved, then one set of production-injection wells would likely be capable of heating a large part of campus, but not all.
 Later, to heat the whole Cornell campus, several pairs of wells may be needed.

 An Earth Source Heat building will house the structure over the top of the wells known as “wellheads,” in addition to water pumps, heat exchangers, heat pumps and most other visible components of the system.